byoso/flamewok/README.md

 It is still a work in progress:

 Done:
-    - Form class
+    Form class
-    - Menu class
+    Menu class
+    Handler class

 TODO:
-    - Handler class (to handle the signals emmited from menus in a convenient way)
+    menucall decorator (will work with Handler)
-    - integrate a small DB working with json (tinyDB maybe ?, or else)
+    integrate a small DB working with json (tinyDB maybe ?, or else)